-The use of hormone replacement therapy (HRT) carries risks which need to be considered when deciding whether to start taking it, or whether to carry on taking it.
+The use of HRT carries risks which need to be considered when deciding whether to start taking it, or whether to carry on taking it.

 The experience in treating women with a premature menopause (due to ovarian failure or surgery) is limited.
 If you have a premature menopause the risks of using HRT may be different.
 Please talk to your doctor.